An Official Website of the Commonwealth of Kentucky

 The main types of fish attractors are:

 The following table of links will give you access to the habitat information.
 The "Map" column has links that will take you to a Google Maps page showing the fish attractors for that lake.
 In the map, clicking on the icon for each attractor will give you information on the location, type, latitude and longitude.
-Many depth-finders and GPS units can be set to show different coordinate systems.
+It also includes GPS coordinates in 3 different formats.
+Many depth-finders and GPS units can be set to show different coordinate formats.
 The most common are Degrees-Minutes-Seconds (DMS) (XX° XX' XX"), Degrees-Decimal Minutes (DDM) (XX° XX.XX) and Decimal Degrees (DD) (XX.XXXXX).
 In most cases, KDFWR reports coordinates in Decimal Degrees.
 There are a number of sites available on the Web for converting coordinates between these systems.
 It is easiest to just set your depth-finder to decimal degrees.
 Instructions to do this can be found in your owner's manual.
 Here is a

 The “GPX File Download” column will allow you to download a “GPS Exchange” file for importing the habitat waypoints into a depth finder or GPS unit.
 Each brand and model of depth finder will have different methods for importing these files as waypoints.
 There are many resources available on YouTube and the internet for importing GPX files and you may have to consult your owner’s manual for details.
 There are also resources for converting GPX files to other formats.

 GPS Visualizer is a good resource for conversions.
 Older depth finders may have difficulty with large numbers of waypoints and some have limits on the number of waypoints that can be imported.
 The owner’s manual or the manufacturer’s website should have details on the limitations and requirements.